DreamworldSolutions/redis-cache/README.md

 //use them directly.
 Though, it's exposed as an advanced use-case. let memoryStore = cache.memory;
 let redisStore = cache.redis;

+//When you don't need a cache, you may free underlying redis connections cache.disconnect();
 ```

 Please note that,